aathreyasharma/ActionCable-Invitations/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.6.3

-* System dependencies
+* System dependencies:

 * Configuration